 First aid certificates

-If your paediatric first aid (PFA) certificate expired on or after 1 October 2020, the DfE has advised that this will be valid until 31 March 2021.
-After this you will need to have an up to date certificate.
+If your paediatric first aid (PFA) certificate expired on or after 1 October 2020, the DfE previously advised that this would be valid until 31 March 2021.
+The extended deadline for requalification has now passed and providers must have a valid PFA certificate in place.

 Early years foundation stage (EYFS) requirements